-If you are playing with an idea about your own business or looking for new business ideas for your current small business, here are seven low-investment business ideas you can try today.
+If you are working to start your own business or looking for new business avenues for your current small business, here are seven low-investment business ideas you can try today.

 The below business ideas are a great starting point for beginners or entrepreneurs who’d like to diversify their current product portfolio.